lammps/lammps/doc/src/Developer_grid.rst

 buffer of doubles, and the electron temperature is stored by the FixTTMGrid class in a 3d array of owned+ghost cells called T_electron.
-That array is allocated by the *memory->create_3d_offset()* method descibed above so that the first grid cell it stores is indexed as T_electron[nzlo_out][nylo_out][nxlo_out].
+That array is allocated by the *memory->create_3d_offset()* method described above so that the first grid cell it stores is indexed as T_electron[nzlo_out][nylo_out][nxlo_out].
 The *nlist* values in *list* are integer offsets from that first grid cell.
 Setting *src* to the address of the first cell allows those offsets to be used to